 IDThisPerson.com is a FREE service which is anticipated to be a valuable tool in solving and preventing crimes such as Identity Theft, Credit Card Fraud, and Retail Theft, where images of those involved in criminal activity is obtained.
-The steps required to join IDthisPerson.com are simple and Law Enforcement agencies can begin using the site almost immediately.
+The steps required to join IDthisPerson.com are simple and Law Enforcement agencies and Retail Loss Prevention Agents can begin using the site almost immediately.

 - Click on the "Request a login" tab at the bottom of the IDThisPerson.com home page.

 - Complete the required fields on this page and click on the "Request an IDThisPerson login" tab.

 - Your "User email address" will be the email used to log on to the website and you create your own password.
 You will be sent a confirmation email.